ashrf288/data-structures-and-algorithms/python/challenges/stack_and_queue/README.md

 [x]dequeue Returns: the value from node from the front of the queue Removes the node from the front of the queue Should raise exception when called on empty queue

+[x]peek : returns  Value of the node located at the front of the queue Should raise exception when called on empty stack

+[x] is_empty: returns: Boolean indicating whether or not the queue is empty

+## test ##

+[x]Can successfully enqueue into a queue

+[] Can successfully enqueue multiple values into a queue

+[]Can successfully dequeue out of a queue the expected value

+[]Can successfully peek into a queue, seeing the expected value

+[]Can successfully empty a queue after multiple dequeues

+[]Can successfully instantiate an empty queue

+[]Calling dequeue or peek on empty queue raises exception

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->